Borger Dalr geology walk

 Step 7

-Climb the stile and follow a grassy track until you approach a stone-built footpath.
-Take this path down towards the wall and gate.
-Follow the narrow track through the woods and you will again find a stone-built path leading you down amongst the mature oaks towards a gate.
+Climb the stile and follow a grassy track downhill to the left.
+Continue downhill until you approach a stone-built footpath, passing through a gap in the wall (where the gate has been removed).
+Follow the narrow track through the woods and you will again find a stone-built path leading you down amongst the mature oaks towards the valley floor and a gate in the fence.

 Step 8

-Go through the gate and bear left towards another set of gates, go through and follow the path.
-Continue through the woods, passing through an area of quarry workings (if you wish to visit Millican Dalton's cave, take the narrow path to your left).
-Follow the path until the river is reached once more, and you are back to the footbridges and the track to Dalt Quarry.
+Go through the gate and turn left onto a well-defined track towards another set of gates immediately ahead.
+Go through the gates and continue along the path through the woods, passing through an area of quarry workings (if you wish to visit Millican Dalton's cave, take the narrow path to your left).
+Follow the main path until the river is reached once more, and you are back to the footbridges and the track to Dalt Quarry.

 Step 9